18xx introduction

 The gtk-rs project have released a GTK 4 crate and an introductory book.

-It may be as simple as using the gtk4
+It may be as simple as using the gtk4 and gdk4 crates, and making a few changes to the rusty_train binary.

 Note that GTK 4 is not yet packages for Debian stable, testing, or unstable.
 See Debian bug 992907 for progress.